 Landlord-Tenant Energy Partnership

-Increasing tenant demand and landlord-tenant collaboration is necessary to reap the massive investment and pollution-cutting benefits of a high-performance built environment.
+Increasing tenant demand and landlord-tenant collaboration is necessary to reap the massive investment potential and wide-ranging benefits of high-performance buildings.
 IMT’s experience working with landlords and tenants across North America reveals that business models and the technology needed to unleash tenant efficiency already exist, but are used sparingly due to legacy business practices.
 We know how to create programs that overcome this barrier and generate results.

-By 2020, the Landlord-Tenant Energy Partnership will engage with key stakeholders to catalyze new energy-efficient investment from millions of building owners and tenants by:
+By 2020, the Landlord-Tenant Energy Partnership will engage with key stakeholders to catalyze new energy-efficient investment from building owners and tenants by:

-- Incorporating energy efficiency and sustainability clauses in agreements as standard practice
+- Incorporating energy efficiency and sustainability clauses in lease agreements as standard practice

 - Developing standards for energy efficiency build-out specifications and operations